mgula57/mlb_showdown_card_bot/README.md

 **The chart with the highest aggregate accuracy is chosen as the final chart returned by the bot.**

-To display one of the other chart outputs, add the optional **offset**/ argument on the CLI or the **Stats Version** option on the website.
+To display one of the other chart outputs, add the optional **offset**/ argument on the CLI or the **Version** option on the website.
 It allows the user to use any of the other charts from the Top 5 most accurate list.
-Use the `--offset` argument if in the CLI or choose an **Stats Version** > 1 in the _Stats Version_ section of the website.
+Use the `--offset` argument if in the CLI or choose an **Version** > 1 in the _Stats Version_ section of the website.

 ### **Defense**

 #### _Hitters_
 Each player can have a maximum of **2 positions** or WOTC sets (2000-2005).
 That is expanded to **3 positions** for 2022 sets.
 For a position to qualify, the player has to make at least **7 appearances** or at least **15%** of games at that position.
 For multi-year/career long cards, **25%** of games must be played at that position.
 The positions are then limited to the top 2 (3 if CLASSIC or EXPANDED set) by number of appearances.

 In WOTC sets (2000-2005), 2B/3B/SS can be combined to conform to 2 position slots.
 When combined, the average of the 2 positions will be used as the final value.
+Positions will be combined only if their in-game defensive ratings have a difference of 2 or less.
+For example if the player has SS+4 and 3B+1, they will stay separated.

 In-game defensive ratings are calculated based on either Outs Above Avg (OAA), Total Zone Rating (tzr), Defensive Runs Saved (drs), or Defensive Wins Above Replacement (dWAR).
 The bot will choose which metric to use depending on the year: